-Study and practice of the basic techniques of successful public speaking.
+This course includes study and practice of the basic techniques of successful public speaking.
 Emphasis is given to development of an effective personal style of communication with an audience.
 Informative, expository, persuasive and impromptu forms of speaking are covered.
 No previous experience is assumed.